How do the Conservatives recover from Tory sleaze? Join our exclusive event

 Join us for the latest in The Independent’s virtual event series ‘How do the Conservatives recover from Tory sleaze?’, where we will be discussing all this as well as looking ahead to what the Conservatives might have in store for the nation in the upcoming Budget.

 Join us for an hour-long discussion hosted by our chief political commentator John Rentoul.
-He will be joined by our associate editor, and former economics editor, Sean O’Grady, David Gauke, former Lord Chancellor, Labour MP for Birmingham Yardley, Jess Phillips and a senior partner from accountancy experts Blick Rothenberg.
+He will be joined by our associate editor, and former economics editor, Sean O’Grady, David Gauke, former Lord Chancellor, Labour MP for Birmingham Yardley, Jess Phillips and Nimesh Shah, CEO of accountancy experts Blick Rothenberg.

 The event will take place on February 15 on Zoom and will start at 6.30pm.